marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "program size", "code golf", "regexp golf (exercise)"}}

 _Code golf_ is a term used for the game of trying to express a particular program in as few characters as possible.
-Similarly, _regexp golf_ is the practice of writing as tiny a regular expression as possible to match a given pattern, and _only_ that pattern.
+Similarly, _regexp golf_ is the practice of writing as tiny a regular expression as possible to match a given pattern and _only_ that pattern.

 {{index boundary, matching}}